Feeling unsure what type of bed is best for your little one? It’s an age-old debate: bassinet or crib?

 Generally speaking, bassinets tend to be more affordable than cribs.
-This is because they’re made to be used for a shorter period of time.
-A good bassinet can cost between $60 – $135 USD.
+This is because they’re made to be used for a shorter period.
+A good bassinet can cost between $60 and $135 USD.

 2. Period Of Use

-Bassinets only last until your baby is 4 to 6 months old on average, depending on their size and level of mobility (source).
+Bassinets only last until your baby is 4 to 6 months old, on average, depending on their size and level of mobility (1).

 3. Safety Factors

-If choosing a bassinet, you need to make sure the bottom is sturdy and solid.
-Any wheels should also have locks on them, so your child’s movements cannot cause it to move or slide.
+If you choose a bassinet, you need to make sure the bottom is sturdy and solid.
+Any wheels should have locks on them, so your child’s movements cannot cause it to move or slide.

 4. Space Requirements